jaredpar/jaredpar.github.io/_posts/2008-10-14-pinvoke-and-bool-or-should-i-say-bool.md

 ---
 layout: post
+title: PInvoke and bool or should I say BOOL?
 ---
 Boolean value types are a constant source of problems for people attempting to generate PInvoke signatures.
 It's yet another case of managed and native types differing on size.